Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 - Butcher’s Bridge and the sculptures: This is one of the newer bridges in Ljubljana, and it connects the Ljubljana Central Market and the Petkovšek Embankment (Petkovškovo nabrežje).
 This bridge is very unique with sculptures and figures from Ancient Greek and Christian/Jewish mythology.

-- Admire the Dragon Bridge – Zmajski Most: Another bridge which is located not far from the Central Market is the famous Dragon Bridge (Zmajski Most).
+- Admire the Dragon Bridge – Zmajski Most: Another bridge that is located not far from the Central Market is the famous Dragon Bridge (Zmajski Most).
 The statues of the green dragons on the bridge are iconic to the city of Ljubljana, and you must take a photo with the dragon here to remember your trip!
 I

 - Visit Ljubljana Cathedral aka St. Nicholas’s Church: The gorgeous Ljubljana Cathedral was built on the site of a Romanic church, which dates back to 1262.